idaholab/virtual_test_bed/doc/content/msr/msfr/thermo_model.md

 ## Spatially Resolved Thermochemical Model

 With Thermochimica wrapped within MOOSE, the ability to perform various thermochemical analyses of MSRs with other multiphysics analyses now exists.
-The new multiphysics framework is shown in [msfr_framework].
+The new multiphysics framework is shown in [neams_framework].
 Here various physics calculations and reactor characteristics are modeled and passed between Griffin, Pronghorn, and Thermochimica within the MOOSE multiphysics framework.

 !media msr/msfr/thermochemistry/neamsframework.png
        style=width:70%;margin:auto